upstream-se/guidebook-draft/docs/how-to-read-this-guidebook.md

 Not all conceptual relationships are hierarchical.
 Some pages clarify, expand, or complement others without constituting specialization.
 These relationships are expressed through cross-references rather than structural containment.

 Navigation arrows signal these relationships.
-Downward arrows indicate refinement; upward arrows indicate return to a broader conceptual domain; horizontal arrows indicate movement across related refinements; diagonal arrows indicate contextual or complementary references.
+Downward arrows (↓) indicate refinement; upward arrows (↑) indicate return to a broader conceptual domain; horizontal arrows (←, →) indicate movement across related refinements.
+A diagonal up-right arrow (↗) indicates a cross-reference to a related page; a diagonal down-right arrow (↘) indicates navigation to a complementary page; and a diagonal up-left arrow (↖) indicates return from a complementary page to its primary page.
 These symbols are part of the guidebook’s structural language and assist readers in interpreting conceptual relationships across pages.

 ## Normativity and compliance